- Fellowships & Scholarships

 Consequences of Failure to meet Satisfactory Academic Progress

-The Financial Aid Office measures SAP at the end of each semester.
+The Financial Aid Office measures SAP at the end of each academic year (with warning letters sent after each completed semester).
 If the student meets all three of the conditions listed above, they remain eligible to receive federal student aid funds in the next semester of enrollment, unless otherwise agreed upon by the student and the Financial Aid Office.
 Otherwise, one of the following SAP Status designations will be assigned to the student: financial aid warning or financial aid probation.